 Getting hurt in a car crash typically results in expensive medical bills, lost wages, and other expenses.
 It’s unfair that you’re suffering because of another person’s careless actions.
 They should be the one to pay for the costs you incurred.
 Our Charlotte drunk driver accident lawyers will protect your rights and build a strong case on your behalf.
 We’ll fight aggressively against the liable driver and ensure they pay for the pain you endured.

 Talk to an experienced car accident attorney today to learn about your legal options and how we can help you secure the financial reward you need.
-Call DeMayo Law Offices, LLP at (704) 333-1000 to schedule a free consultation.
+Call DeMayo Law Offices at (704) 333-1000 to schedule a free consultation.

 Why Drunk Driving Is Dangerous